JoSimon05/POST-IT/README.md

 <br>

 ## TRAY
-The application tray context menu contains some useful function, take a look!
+The tray context menu contains some useful function, take a look!

+This is the application tray:

 ![tray](https://github.com/JoSimon05/POST-IT/blob/Preview/.github/tray.png)